jagtapminal18/Assembler/README.md

 # Assembler

-An assember is a system software that converts assembly language program instructions into machine instructions.
+An assembler is a system software that converts assembly language program instructions into machine instructions.

 Progarmme file : assembler.txt